jensneuse/graphql-gateway/README.md

 *any DataSource can be supported implementing the necessary interfaces.
 Currently supported:
-- Static data (embedded in the schema)
-- GraphQL APIs
+- GraphQL (multiple GraphQL services can be combined)
+- static (static embedded data)
+- HTTP JSON
-- HTTP JSON APIs
+- HTTP JSON Streaming (uses polling to create a stream)
+- MQTT
+- Nats
+- Webassembly (resolve a Request using WASI compliant modules)

 # Contribute